McDonald’s Global Customer Privacy Statement Overview

 You may provide the following information to us, depending on how you interact with us:

-• personal details, such as your name, postal and email addresses, phone number, birthday information and other contact information, when you register with our online services, log-in to Wi-Fi, enter one of our competitions, or contact us by phone or through our online services;
+• personal details, such as your name, postal and email addresses, phone number, birthday information and other contact information, when you register with our online services, log-in to Wi-Fi, enter one of our promotions or competitions, or contact us by phone or through our online services;

 • transaction information, including information about the products you buy, prices, method of payment and payment details;